HedonisticOpportunist/Coffee-Purchasing-Application-QA-Tests/README.md

-# A purchasing application for a coffee shop
+# A Purchasing Application for a Coffee Shop

 ## Requirements and Installation